-Double-click the EagleFiler-1.2.dmg file to mount the EagleFiler disk image.
+Double-click the EagleFiler-1.3.dmg file to mount the EagleFiler disk image.
 Then drag the EagleFiler application to your Applications folder.
-You may need to log out and then log in again in order for the EagleFiler commands to appear in the Services menu.
+You may need to log out and then log in again in order for the EagleFiler: Import command to appear in the Services menu.